MRAlirad/foundry-defi-stablecoin/README.md

 StdInvariant is quite important for our purposes, this is where we derive the ability to set a `targetContract` which we point to our Handler.

-Again, just like the tests we've written so far, we're going to begin with a `setUp` function.
  In this setUp we'll perform our usual deployments of our needed contracts via our deployment script.
 We'll import our `HelperConfig` as well.

 ```solidity
 // SPDX-License-Identifier: MIT